Noah-Albers/Light-Block-Studio/WebApp/README.md

 Maybe at some later point this project will start to use Tauri if they ever add an option to use chromium on all devices or if WebKit at some point starts to support Web-Serial.

 TODO: Add steps on how to build the webapp and the electron app

+TODO: Fix bug that none-onblock field don't get copied (Can probably hook into event or smth.)